ashishsarkar/launch_ec2_demo/README.md

 ## Getting Started

-This code requires using Terraform >=0.12.0.
-If you are running a older version of Terraform, you may need to upgrade
+This platform requires Ansible.
+You will need to execute changes(if any) from Master VM.
+The access to it will be available to @Amey Erande[AMEY.ERANDE@t-systems.com] and other contact person.

 ```
 terraform 0.12upgrade